What Human Food Can Dogs Eat?

 Pumpkin Rich in fiber and vitamins, aiding in digestion and helping with both diarrhea and constipation.
 Plain, sugar-free canned pumpkin or cooked pumpkin can be mixed into their dog food.

 Salmon Rich in omega-3 fatty acids, it supports skin and coat health and can reduce inflammation.
 Cooked salmon, like that found in wild-caught salmon dog food, is best.
 Avoid raw salmon due to potential parasites.
-Choose freeze-dried raw salmon products instead to eliminate the risk of contamination.

 Blueberries Packed with antioxidants, fiber and vitamins.
 Fresh or frozen blueberries can be a great low-calorie treat for dogs.